-- Make sure the correct salary information and tax codes are used.
-Include any contractual bonuses and benefits – these must be declared for tax purposes.
+- Make sure you’re using the correct salary information and tax codes.
+Include any contractual incentives and benefits; these must be reported to the ATO.

-- Make sure you have the correct bank account details.
-Check this in writing with your employee.
-If you use the wrong information you could end up paying the wrong person.
-And that can be expensive to put right.
+- Check that you have the correct bank account information.
+Check this with your staff in writing.
+You may end up paying the wrong person if you use incorrect information.
+And correcting this can be costly.

-- Set the new employee’s details to go live on their start date.
-Make sure their payment dates are correct too – they are probably the same as everyone else in your business.
+- Set the start date for the new employee’s information to go live.
+Check their payment dates as well; they are likely to be the same as everyone else in your company.

 Enrol your new employee

-In other countries it’s optional, but many employers do it anyway.
-It can be a tax-efficient way to make your business more appealing to potential job applicants.
+It is optional in other nations, but many employers do it regardless.
+It can be a tax-effective approach to make your company more appealing to employment candidates.

-It can also be a compliance minefield.
-Contributions from you and your employee will vary depending on their age, seniority and salary.
-Any mistakes can have consequences long into the future.
+It can also be a minefield when it comes to compliance.
+Your and your employee’s contributions will differ depending on their age, seniority, and salary.
+Any blunder can have far-reaching ramifications.

-Government websites often have useful advice.
-Check them first and you’ll get an idea of what’s required to run your own scheme properly.
+Government websites frequently provide helpful information.
+Check them out first to get a sense of what you’ll need to run your own scheme properly.

 Think about the details – five questions to ask yourself

-We’ve mentioned the basics of payroll compliance that apply to all companies.
-But there are some issues that will apply only to companies like yours.
-For example:
+We’ve covered the fundamentals of payroll compliance that apply to all businesses.
+However, there are some challenges that will solely affect businesses like yours.
+Consider the following scenario: